If you’re an entrepreneur who is either considering growing your business or already moving forward — congratulations! This is an exciting step.

 Any business decision starts with the “why,” and in this case, you still have to consider the business case for expansion.

 - Build reach

 - Test out a new version of an existing product

 - Find alternative ways of marketing

-2. Establish your brand in the new locale (but don’t lose your current focus)
+2. Establish your brand in the second location (but don’t lose your current focus)

 When I opened Reconciled, I began to offer my services to local businesses, and in that process, I quickly established myself as a trustworthy and competent person in the local business community.

-While not all business leaders may have the luxury of doing this, establishing yourself locally and “doing the work first” is not only a great way to network — it also paves the way to brand awareness and engagement in a new location.
+While not all business leaders may have the luxury of doing this, establishing yourself locally and “doing the work first” is a great way to network.
+It also paves the way to brand awareness and engagement in a new location.

 Here are a few tips for prospecting and engaging in a new locale: